AndrewBroz/cronli5/README.md

 > ## DISCLAIMER: IN PROGRESS
 >
 > This is a work in progress and does not yet work in all intended cases.
-Do
+DO
-> not use until this disclaimer has been removed.
+> NOT USE until this discalimer has been removed.
 If you need something like
 > this now, use [prettycron][prettycron].

 # Cron Like I'm Five: A Cron to English Utility